 Pokies determine the outcome of a game independently of the player who spins the wheels.
-However, there are certain strategies you can apply and factors to take into account.
+So how to make pokies pay out?
+There are certain strategies you can apply and some factors to take into account.
 Read this post to find out how you can increase your odds of winning.

 Pokies Payout: Rage Against the Pokie Machine